Welcome to SMU Dedman School of Law

 - We have innovative ways for our students to gain practical legal experience in areas that complement our curricular strengths, including business and corporate law, international law, intellectual property, energy law, and family law and advocacy.

-- Dedman School of Law publishes five law journals and has ten legal clinics and projects serving diverse community needs with free or low-cost legal service.
+- Dedman School of Law publishes four law journals and has 11 legal clinics and projects serving diverse community needs with free or low-cost legal service.
 Pro bono legal service is a requirement for graduation.

 - The Underwood Law Library is the largest private academic law library west of the Mississippi River.

 - Prominent alumni SMU law graduates include Texas Supreme Court justices, members of the U.S. Congress, an ambassador, a governor, foreign ministers and members of the highest courts worldwide, as well as partners at leading law firms and general counsels at major corporations.

 As the first law school in Dallas, we are fortunate to be in a city with a thriving economy, many corporate headquarters and an outstanding legal community.
 SMU Dedman School of Law continues to strive to develop the next century of leaders.